JuliaLang/julia/doc/src/manual/interfaces.md

 the need of any real changes to the standard array behavior.
 The following example introduces such a wrapper type and ensures that the new type will work at the same speed as a standard array type.
-The key point is the `Base.@propagate_inbounds` which allows predefined functions like `sum` to skip bounds checking as they do for a standard array.
+The key point is the usage of `Base.@propagate_inbounds` which allows predefined functions like `sum` to skip bounds checking as they would do for a standard array.

 ```jldoctest wrapperarray
 julia> mutable struct MyArray{T,N} <: AbstractArray{T,N}